Max Cube per Route – Plan Routes with Cube Optimization Constraint

-With Route4Me’s Cube Advanced Constraint, you can effortlessly account for the cubic volume of the cargo on all your routes with just a touch of a button.
-When planning and driving your routes, Route4Me enables you to track the dynamic cubic volume loaded or reserved on your fleet so that you can always be aware of the current carrying capacity of your vehicles.
+With Route4Me’s Cube Advanced Constraint and route planning with cubic volume capabilities, you can effortlessly account for the cubic volume of the cargo on all your routes with just a touch of a button.
+When planning and driving your routes, Route4Me route optimization software enables you to track the dynamic cubic volume loaded or reserved on your vehicle fleet so that you can always be aware of the current carrying capacity of your fleet vehicles.
 Whenever your drivers have to visit and service multiple stops of different types to deliver or pick up packages of different sizes, you can make sure that your vehicles always have enough space onboard.
-Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the cubic volume of any order, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS apps.
+Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the cubic volume of any order, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS Route Planner apps.

 After that, adjust the following route optimization settings: